Jamia Mosque Amir-e-Millat

 School

-Ark Boulton Academy is a coeducational secondary school located in Sparkhill in the south of Birmingham, England.
-It was established in 1910 and educates just under 900 pupils.
+Ark Boulton Academy, formerly Golden Hillock School, is a coeducational secondary school in Sparkhill in the south of Birmingham, England.
+It was opened in 1910 and has just under 900 pupils.
 Ark Boulton Academy is situated 1,500 feet northeast of Jamia Mosque Amir-e-Millat.

 Places in the Area